openedx/credentials/docs/sharing/verifiable_credentials/storages.rst

         :alt: Learner Credential Wallet setup step 3
         :width: 30%

 #.
-Learners navigate Learner Record MFE interface (`Verifiable Credentials tab`_) and claim for a verifiable credential issuance (clicking a :guilabel:`Create` button).
+Learners navigate Learner Record MFE interface (:ref:`Verifiable Credentials tab <vc-learner-record-mfe>`) and claim for a verifiable credential issuance (clicking a :guilabel:`Create` button).

 #.
 On the next step learners are asked for QR code scanning - that's where the LCWallet app starts its flow.
 Learners use :guilabel:`Scan QR code` option in the mobile application.